1 Day in Ho Chi Minh City: The Best Short Itinerary (2024)

 Right outside the Post Office is the always-under-renovation Notre Dame Cathedral.

-It had scaffolding on the side in 2018.
-It was under scaffolding from all sides in 2023 and remains under scaffolding in 2024.
+It had scaffolding on the side when I visited in 2018.
+It was under scaffolding from all sides during my visit in 2023 and remained under scaffolding upon my return in 2024.
 If you see it without wrapping, let me know in the comments, please.

 The Basilica is quite large and if religious buildings are your thing, it is a gem to look at from the outside and hopefully soon on the inside too.